Monopoly (Edexcel A Level Economics A)

 • Market power enables the firm to increase its global competitiveness

-• Economies of scale can increase thereby lowering the average cost
+• Economies of scale can increase, thereby lowering the average cost

 • Producer surplus increases

-• Price discrimination can increase revenue
+• Price discrimination can increase total revenue

 • Due to a lack of competition, there is a reduced incentive to be efficient